Wednesday – Paola, The Hypogeum and Tarxien Temple Complex

 IMG_0319

 It’s small (befitting a small country), not air conditioned, and has paint peeling from places on the walls and ceilings.
-There were some nice paintings here but for someone accustomed to visiting the National Gallery in Washington among other great museums, the MFA didn’t impress me as the sort of place I’d visit frequently were I a resident here.
+There were some nice paintings here but for someone accustomed to visiting the National Gallery of Art in Washington among other great museums, the MFA didn’t impress me as the sort of place I’d visit frequently were I a resident here.

 With my museum visit complete, I took the short walk to the bus terminal and boarded a bus for Paola.
 I arrived in town at 11:15 for my noon tour so I wandered around a little.
 I’m glad I didn’t wander too much since I found the signs for this UNESCO World Heritage Site are a wee bit confusing and the entrance was, well, let’s say unprepossessing.